adamantas/cardano-stake-pool/README.md

 # cardano-stake-pool
-"1-click" launch of Cardano stake pool in AWS
+"1-click" launch of Cardano stake pool in AWS.
+Ok, may be a few clicks :)